-Qualitative researchers will collect and gather data from interviews, observations, and documents [7].
-The researchers explained that interviews had to be based on the data sources.
+Qualitative researchers collected and gathered data from in-depthinterviews (IDI), observations, and documents[8].
+In this study, the researchers explained that interviews had to be based on the data sources.
 The phases of Creswell's data collection are applied in this study.
-Locating the site or person, acquiring access, building rapport, doing purposive sampling, gathering data, recording data, and storing data will all be included.
+Locating the site or person, acquiring access, building rapport, doing purposive sampling, gathering data, recording data, and storing data were included.
 The in-depth interviews were conducted during the participants' free time.
 The data gathered after the interview helped the researchers to have a clear understanding of the experiences of school heads.
-The individual in-depth interview shall commence at the designated time, location, and modality.
-The signed informed consent from the participants were served as evidence that they agree to participate in the study.
-The researchers were used validated open-ended questions.
-With the participants' permission, a voice recorder was utilized.
+The individual in-depth interview commenced at the designated time, location, and modality.
+The signed informed consent from the participants served as evidence that they agreed to participate in the study.
+The researchers used validated open-ended questions.
+With the participants' permission, a voice recorder was utilized during the conduct of the study.